ElitezoneSolutions/affiliate/readme.md

 ```

 ### 3. Run Database Schema
-Copy the contents of `cleanup-and-setup-simple.sql` and run it in your Supabase SQL Editor.
+Copy the contents of `scripts/setup-database.sql` and run it in your Supabase SQL Editor.

 ### 4. Start Development
 ```bash